Do you have the following questions concerning the recruiting trends such as

 Millennials are already the largest workforce, and generation Z is joining its slightly older counterparts.
 As the youth will soon become the principal generation in the world of work, recruiters will have to adjust their recruitment strategies and campaigns for these two generations.

 20. User-intuitive interface

 The recovery from the chaos of 2022 means that people will prefer simplicity in the coming years more than after.
 It is why companies will choose HR systems and platforms that are straightforward, easy to browse, and with a seamless user interface.

 21. Safety guidelines updates

 The pandemic will immensely impact the recruiting trends of 2023.
 And one of the essential things will be safe in the workplace.
 Companies must re-evaluate and update their compliance and safety guidelines to align with the post-COVID-19 measures and recommendations.

 Another thing that the pandemic is changing is our traditional approach to doing things.
 It is why we can expect that on-demand payments can become the new normal.
 Employees will require more flexibility when receiving their salaries, which might result in weekly payments.

-As the remote work and other potential office-changes continue, employees will demand more flexible working hours.
-We can expect that one of the next recruiting trends will be allowing hires to choose and adjust their schedules.
+As remote work and other potential office changes continue, employees will demand more flexible working hours.
+We can expect that one of the following recruiting trends will allow hires to choose and adjust their schedules.